 Representative Results:

 An asymmetrical growth restricted fetus and placenta from uteroplacental vascular ligation is compared to a normal control fetus and placenta in Figure 1F.
 Asymmetrical growth is confirmed by reduced neonatal birth weight and increased head circumference:abdominal circumference ratio to controls.
 Representative results from fetoplacental Doppler studies are shown in Figure 2.
 A normal low resistance pattern of positive end-diastolic flow in a control fetus is shown.
 With progressive increases in placental resistance seen in IUGR fetuses, absence and then reversed end diastolic flow is apparent.
 Figure 3 demonstrates a normal high resistance middle cerebral artery Doppler signal in a healthy fetus and a positive a wave ductus venosus in the same fetus.
-Representative results from M-mode fetal echocardiography in are then shown in Figure 4.
-This lateral view allows calculation of internal diameters and the apical view allows calculation of TAPSE and MAPSE.
+In IUGR fetuses, an increased pulsatility index of the ductus venosus and reversal of the a wave can be seen.14 Representative results from M-mode fetal echocardiography are then shown in Figure 4.
+This lateral view allows calculation of internal ventricular diameters and volumes.
+The apical view allows calculation of TAPSE and MAPSE.
 Figure 5 demonstrates speckle tracking of velocity vectors and the resultant regional strain curves to calculate strain, strain rate, displacement and velocity.

 Discussion: